Certifier licence information

 - assess and approve plans relating to new or altered buildings

-- inspect construction work at mandatory stages
+- inspect construction work, at mandatory or other stages included in the building development approval

 - provide certificates of inspection to the builder following inspections